maxnd/mxMarkEdit/README.md

 ## Backup

 When a `.md` file that has been modified is closed, a backup copy is created with the `.bak` extension.
-The same happens for the `.cvs` file, with the `.cvs.bak` extension.
+The same happens for the `.csv` file, with the `.csv.bak` extension.

 ## Configuration files